-The Company entered into the Wells Facility with Wells effective July 14, 2011.
-The Wells Facility had an accordion feature which allowed for an increase in the total loan commitment to \$150 million from the \$75 million commitment provided by Wells.
-The Wells Facility was collateralized by all loans and warrants held by Credit II and permitted an advance rate of up to 50% of eligible loans held by Credit II.
-The Wells Facility contained covenants that, among other things, required the Company to maintain a minimum net worth and restricted the loans securing the Wells Facility to certain criteria for qualified loans and includes portfolio company concentration limits as defined in the related loan agreement.
-The Wells Facility had a three-year revolving term followed by a three-year amortization period and matured on July 14, 2017.
-The interest rate was based upon the one-month LIBOR plus a spread of 4.00%, with a LIBOR floor of 1.00%.
-On May 28, 2013, the Company and Wells amended the Wells Facility.
-As amended, effective May 1, 2013, the stated interest rate was reduced to one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 1.00%.
-In general, all other terms and conditions of the Wells Facility remain unchanged.
+The Company entered into a revolving credit facility (the "Wells Facility") with Wells Fargo Capital Finance, LLC ("Wells") effective July 14, 2011.
+The Wells Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million from the current \$75 million commitment provided by Wells.
+The Wells Facility is collateralized by all loans and warrants held by Credit II and permits an advance rate of up to 50% of eligible loans held by Credit II.
+The Wells Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Wells Facility to certain criteria for qualified loans and includes portfolio company concentration limits as defined in the related loan agreement.
+The Wells Facility has a three year revolving term followed by a three year amortization period and matures on July 14, 2017.
+The interest rate is based upon the one-month LIBOR plus a spread of 4.00%, with a LIBOR floor of 1.00%.
+The rate at December 31, 2012 and 2011 was 5.0%, and the average rate for the years ended December 31, 2012 and 2011 was 5.0%.